-Four mothers must identify the true threat at their daughters’ school before it's too late.
+Four mothers must identify a deadly threat at their daughters’ school before someone gets hurt.
 Coming in 2019.

 Written By Sophie Hannah (the new mysteries starring Agatha Christie’s Hercule Poirot), BA Paris (Behind Closed Doors), Clare Mackintosh (I Let You Go), and Holly Brown (Don't Try to Find Me)